chiefbiiko/sp1-safe/README.md

 # sp1-safe

-Prove a Safe multisig over a message in zkzk (w/o doxing the Safe and/or its owners).
+Prove a Safe multisig over a message in zk.

+---

 Build the RISC-V ELF binary: